yujenlin5210/yujenlin5210.github.io/about.md

 ---
 <p>Hello, I am Yu-Jen Lin, a software engineer with UX design/research's mind inside.
 I've worked as a fulltime software engineer in a design agency in Taiwan a couple years where I focused on creating interactable installations for museums and exhibitions.
 I then got trained in UX design and UX research at University of Michigan.</p>
 <p>I love making stuff to create interactive installations to give people fun and unforgettable experience.
 A few students and I co-found a maker space, DOIIIT Studio, at University of Michigan, School of Information to bring maker culture to the school.
 I've interned in Universal Creative in Summer 2016 and created a short VR exhibition at the theme park.</p>
-<p>Currently, I'm looking for a FULLTIME JOB where I can combine technology and art together to bring magic to our lives.</p>
+<p>Currently, I'm at Universal Creative and creating innovative and immersive experiences for our guests.</p>